microsoft/RD-Agent/docs/development.rst

      - Description
    * - 📁 core
      - The core framework of the system.
 All classes should be abstract and usually can't be used directly.
-   * - 📁 component X
+   * - 📁 component/A
      - Useful components that can be used by others (e.g., scenarios).
 Many subclasses of core classes are located here.
+   * - 📁 scenarios/X
+     - Concrete features for specific scenarios (usually built based on components or core).
+These modules are often unreusable across scenarios.
    * - 📁 app
-     - Applications for specific scenarios (usually built based on components).
+     - Applications for specific scenarios (usually built based on components or scenarios).
 Removing any of them does not affect the system's completeness or other scenarios.
    * - 📁 scripts
      - Quick and dirty things.
-These are candidates for core, components, and apps.
+These are candidates for core, components, scenarios, and apps.

 title3